Investment entity, IFRS 12 paras 19A-19G, unconsolidated subsidiaries, restrictions, support

 The Companies Act 2006 requires disclosure of certain information about the Group’s related undertakings.
 Related undertakings are subsidiaries, joint ventures, associates and other significant holdings.
 In this context, significant means either a shareholding greater than or equal to 20% of the nominal value of any class of shares or a book value greater than 20% of the Group’s assets.

-The Company’s related undertakings at 31 March 2025 are listed below:
+The Company’s related undertakings at 31 March 2026 are listed as follows:

 The UK Companies Act defines a subsidiary based on voting rights, with a greater than 50% majority of voting rights resulting in an entity being classified as a subsidiary.
 IFRS 10 applies a wider test and, if a Group is exposed, or has rights to variable returns from its involvement with the investee and has the ability to affect these returns through its power over the investee then it has control, and hence the investee is deemed an accounting subsidiary.
 Controlled subsidiaries under IFRS are noted below.
 None of these investments are UK Companies Act subsidiaries.

-In accordance with Part 5 of The Alternative Investment Fund Managers Regulations 2013 (“the Regulations”), 3i Investments plc, as AIFM, requires all controlled portfolio companies to make available to employees an annual report which meets the disclosure requirements of the Regulations.
+In accordance with Part 5 of The Alternative Investment Fund Managers Regulations 2013 (“the Regulations”), 3i Investments plc, as AIFM, requires all controlled portfolio companies, with their registered offices in the United Kingdom, to make available to employees an annual report which meets the disclosure requirements of the Regulations.
 These are available either on the portfolio company’s website or through filing with the relevant local authorities.